 All homes on or in front of the island's primary dune ridge shall meet the "50% Rule."
-(See The 50% Rule under Section B Bald Head Architecture section on Size.)
+(See The 50% Rule under Section B.)

 Please check Covenants applicable to the specific lot in the East End for further regulations.